aldasmallthings/tapgives/api/README.md

 # Tapgives
-This is the backend engine for We Make Impacts's Tapgives initiative to provide clean water for domestic use for as many homes at the coastal region of Kenya to
+This is the backend engine for We Make Impacts's Tapgives initiative to provide clean water for domestic use for as many homes at the coastal region of Kenya.

 ## Preliquisites